Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Background

 Adversarial attacks are small perturbations of input data that lead to large changes in output (in the classification case, changes in predicted label) \cite{goodfellow2015explaining}.
 Broadly speaking, most attack strategies utilise information on the DNN loss function to detect an optimal perturbation direction, either through explicit knowledge of the loss function ({\it white box attacks}) or via querying the DNN ({\it black box attacks}, generally weaker than their white box counterpart).

 White box attacks generally utilize gradient information on the loss function to determine the attack direction.
 One of the best known gradient-based attacks is the Fast Gradient Sign Method (FGSM)~\citep{goodfellow2015explaining}, a one-step untargeted attack (i.e., an attack strategy which is independent of the class of the attacked point).
-For a given network $f(\cdot,w)$ it crafts a perturbation in the direction of the greatest loss w.r.t. the input

-where $L$ is the training loss and $\delta$ is the perturbation magnitude ({\it strength} of the attack).
 An iterative, improved version of FGSM is Projected Gradient Descent (PGD) \cite{kurakin2017physical}.
-PGD starts from a random perturbation in an $\epsilon\text{-L}_\infty$ ball around the input sample.
-At each step, it performs FSGM with a smaller step size, $\alpha<\epsilon$, and projects the adversary back in the $\epsilon\text{-L}_\infty$ ball
+We define FGSM and PGD in Section \ref{sec:gradient_attacks} of the Appendix.